top of page

 • Whole Grains

-Eating high quality protein with carbohydrates for snacks and meals will help to balance blood sugar and keep you full.
-For animal proteins make sure to choose organic, grass-fed.
+Incorporating high-quality protein with carbohydrates for snacks and meals will help balance blood sugar and keep you full.
+For animal proteins, choose organic, grass-fed options when possible.

-Plant-based proteins are also a great option.
-If you have trouble with digestion of plant-based proteins you may need to incorporate a gut-healing protocol and support digestion through dietary and supplemental remedies.
-Reach out to me to learn more about these protocols.
+Plant-based proteins are also excellent.
+If you encounter difficulties digesting plant-based proteins, you may need to implement a gut-healing protocol to support digestion.
+Contact me to learn about these protocols.

-If you are having trouble getting enough protein in your day, you can add a clean ingredient protein powder.
-Here is a favorite of mine.
+If you're not getting enough protein, consider adding a clean ingredient protein powder.
+Here is a favorite of mine

 • Eggs